LLNL/LaSDI/README.md

 If you wish to compile your own results, modify the Build_<*>.ipynb (1D/2D Burgers) or import VISIT files from various MFEM examples.

 In the case of MFEM examples, it is necessary to transfer the simultion from finite elements to finite difference.
 This is completed by the Interp_MFEM.ipynb file.
 Note, that for consistency, the interpolation must remain the same across all training and testing values.
-The autoencoder training and DIALS code is set up to use
+The autoencoder training and LaSDI code is set up to use
 512x512 (and reduced to 64x64 for computational purposes).
 If you use 256x256 interpolation and reduce this to 64x64, the results will be incosistent with 512x512 reduced to 64x64.